ViCCo-Group/thingsvision/README.md

 $ pip install thingsvision
 ```

-2. You have to download files from the parent repository (i.e., this repo) and move them into the Anaconda site-package directory on your machine.
+2. You have to download files from the parent repository (i.e., this repo) and move them into the Anaconda site-package directory on your machine to leverage.
 Simply download the shell script `get_files.sh` from this repo and execute it as follows (the shell script will do file downloading and moving for you):

 ``` bash
 $ wget https://raw.githubusercontent.com/ViCCo-Group/THINGSvision/master/get_files.sh (Linux)